-Cultural background: The family context is culturally stimulating even if the family is not socially well integrated
+Cultural background: The family context is culturally

 Where she lives: in Sweden, in a lighthouse, she now lives in a farmhouse where her father works.
 Her father moved to Italy for working.

 What she likes, doesn't like, difficulties: She likes drawing, especially the sea.
 She likes cooking with her mother, especially meatballs.